ashleysally00/seo-structured-data-fixes/README.md

 After the TXT record is verified, I will see that my domain is connected in Search Console.
 Then I'll be able to track performance data, keywords, and any future SEO issues directly from Google.

+# SEMrush Limits & Google Search Console Insights

+SEMrush is free up to a certain point — you can run a site audit and a few keyword checks.
+After that, you have to either wait a month for the free credits to reset or upgrade to a paid plan.

+Since I had already hit the free limit, I switched to **Google Search Console** for direct data from Google.

+## What We Found

+Looking at the Queries report for `ashleyrice.net` (last 3 months):

+* **"ashley rice"** → 1,487 impressions, 18 clicks
+* **"ashley rice books"** → 80 impressions, 5 clicks
+* **"ashley rice, latest"** → 81 impressions, 0 clicks

+Most visitors searching *"ashley rice books"* were still being sent to the **homepage** instead of the Books page.

+## Action Taken

+Because users clearly wanted the books but landed on the homepage first, I added a **prominent button + arrow at the top of the homepage**.
+The button links directly to the `/books` page, making it easy for visitors to jump straight into the collection.

+This adjustment aligns the homepage with actual user intent:

+* **Homepage = entry point**
+* **Button = immediate path to books**

 ## SEO Structured Data Fixes (In Progress)

 ### Rich Test Results Snapshot